Staff

 Learn more about our coaching staff

-Ian Squires, Youth Club Director
+Ian Squires, Club Director

-Ian Squires, Youth Club Director
+Ian Squires, Club Director

 Ian Squires has been coaching at St. Christopher's School and the Richmond Wrestling Club since 2017.
 Prior to joining the Saints, Squires was a member of the coaching staff at Colonial Forge High - 3 years as an assistant and one as the head coach, helping guide the Eagles to one 6A Runner-Up finish (2014) and three consecutive 6A State Championships (2015-2017).
 In 2018, he was named the National Wrestling Coaches' Association Virginia Assistant Coach of the Year.
 Coach Squires is involved with Virginia USA Wrestling (VAWA), serving as the Cadet (U16) Director and is also Freestyle coach for the Cadet and Junior National Teams.